MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-edgeupdater-for-macos.md

 ms.prod: microsoft-edge
 ms.localizationpriority: medium
 ms.collection: M365-modern-desktop
-description: "Starting with version 113, Microsoft Edge for macOS will switch from Microsoft Autoupdate to EdgeUpdater"
+description: "Starting with version 113, Microsoft Edge for macOS will switch from Microsoft AutoUpdate to EdgeUpdater"
 ---

-# Microsoft Edge for macOS switches from Microsoft Autoupdate to EdgeUpdater
+# Microsoft Edge for macOS switches from Microsoft AutoUpdate to EdgeUpdater

 Starting with Microsoft Edge 113, Microsoft Edge for macOS will start using a new updater named named EdgeUpdater.